Progrunning/BoardGamesCompanion/README.md

  - `code ~/.zshrc`
 3. Editing the `PATH` with the path to the update Flutter SDK

+> NOTE: More info in this [SO thread](https://stackoverflow.com/questions/10574684/where-to-place-path-variable-assertions-in-zsh) and in the [official docs](https://docs.flutter.dev/get-started/install/macos#update-your-path)

 #### M1 processors shenanigans

 You may run into issues with updating pods on M1 processor devices.
 Here's some articles that might help with that: